Paul Scholes named Salford City interim head coach after Graham Alexander sacking

 - LeBron leads Lakers back to glory

-The United connection at Salford will be strengthened further with Scholes being joined by Paul Joyce as his assistant.
-Joyce was manager of the United reserves and also had a spell in charge at Wigan.
+The United connection at Salford will be strengthened further with Scholes being joined by Warren Joyce as his assistant.
+Joyce was manager of the United reserves and also Wigan.

 A club statement read: "Salford City Football Club announces that manager Graham Alexander has left the club with immediate effect.
 The club met with Graham this morning and after discussion have agreed to part company.